 When candidates are engaged in the investigative process, reviewing concepts and business models, a major milestone occurs with the receipt of the franchise disclosure document—commonly referred to in the industry by its initials, FDD.
 The following is an explanation of its contents and how to use this information to your advantage.
 It’s highly recommended that you seek professional legal and/or accounting services to ensure you have a clear understanding of each section’s meaning.

-Each of the Canadian provinces, including Alberta, British Columbia, Manitoba, New Brunswick, Ontario, and Prince Edward Island have franchise disclosure legislation on the books.
+Each of the Canadian provinces, including Alberta, British Columbia, Manitoba, New Brunswick, Ontario, and Prince Edward Island has franchise disclosure legislation on the books.
 This enacted franchise legislation is remarkably similar, designed to protect franchise candidates through marketplace regulation.

 This section includes the complete history of the franchise offering.
-You may discover that the brand has been in business for years, but only recently entered into franchising their concept.
+You may discover that the brand has been in business for years, but only recently entered into franchising its concept.
 Item 1 also reveals the true and accurate ownership of the franchise brand.
 Any parent companies, trusts, partners, investors, or the like must be disclosed.

 Although individual fees and costs are disclosed in earlier Items, this section collates all of the financial information in one place, providing you—the interested buyer—with exactly what they require of you to invest in the franchise concept.
 It’s meant to cover all associated costs with opening a business under their brand name.
 In other words, it’s a comprehensive look at the total investment required.
+This is an important item to review when considering how you’re going to finance your franchise purchase.

 If you want to know exactly how the roles of franchisor and franchisee go together, this is the section that spells out everyone’s obligations to one another.
 This can vary quite a bit depending on the brand, so be sure to ask questions if you’re unsure of a certain responsibility in the operational process.